TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 Third Party Extensions
 ----------------------

-third party extensions are extension that can be created by anyone.
+Third party extensions are extension that can be created by anyone.
 They are not included in the TYPO3 core codebase and are not officially supported by the TYPO3 core team.

 Often, but not necessarily, these extensions are hosted on GitHub.

-The can be installed by the TYPO3 extension manager or via Composer.
+They can be installed by the TYPO3 Extension Manager or via Composer.

 Third Party Extension Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~